cmda-minor-web/real-time-web-1920/README.md

 **Effects**
 - Trigger on-screen effects when a specific word is used (for example: `fireworks`)

+### Twitter fights
+Compare the follower count of two rivaling twitter accounts over time, and see which one is winning in popularity.

 ## 👯🏿‍ Features (+ wishlist)
 _What would you like to add (feature wishlist / backlog)?_